guyroyse/tracking-aircraft/README.md

 #### Windows

 You can download the RTL SDR drivers and tools from https://ftp.osmocom.org/binaries/windows/rtl-sdr/.
 They are built weekly so get the latest one for your platform—probably the 64-bit one.
-The download is just a ZIP full of .EXE and .DLL files.
+The download is simply a .ZIP file full of .EXE and .DLL files.
 Put these files in a folder somewhere on your system and add that folder to your PATH to get it working.

 Details on the drivers themselves can be found at https://osmocom.org/projects/rtl-sdr/wiki/Rtl-sdr.